keerthanasasidharan/Event-Management-System/README.md

 - Relational Database Design

 ##  How to Run
 1. Set up the database
+2. start the srever
-2. Run the application
+3. Run the application

 ##  Contributors